Anderson Cup (field hockey)

 The Anderson Cup is a hockey tournament for clubs that are members of the Premier League of the Ulster Senior League.
-The current holder is Kilkeel.
+The current holder is Bangor.

 Trophy

 The trophy was donated to the Ulster Hockey Union of the Irish Hockey Association by Mr T N Anderson as a memorial for his brother Captain J G Anderson MC.
 Captain Anderson was a prominent member of the Banbridge Hockey Club and Irish International player who was killed whilst serving in the Royal Army Medical Corps in World War I. One of the conditions requested by the donor was that the Final should be played at the ground of Banbridge Hockey Club.
 The Ulster Hockey Union agreed to this condition except for when Banbridge was one of the Finalists.

 Current format

 From 2015-16, the competition reverted from nine-a-side back to eleven-a-side.
 Played in the second half of the season, all Ulster Premier League teams take part.
 From 2018-19 Ulster members of the Irish Hockey League also take part.